 There are (6) basic steps to our custom club fitting:

 1. FitChip Computerized Swing Analysis - pin points the necessary shaft flex/frequency depending on the golfer`s swing timing (club/shaft release to ball impact time)

-2. Demo Equipment - trial to substantiate the ideal shaft specifications selected by FitChip for the player’s swing and make any minor adjustments.
+2. Demo Equipment - trial of recommended shaft specifications selected by FitChip for the player’s swing and make a comparison with current equipment.

 3. Shaft length is determined to accommodate the player. (his preference or to promote the proper swing posture)